gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 >"On the computer screen, you will see a black dot at first.
 When the black dot appear,  press the space bar to start the trial.
 Then you will see the patch.
 Make responses of left or right when the white dot appears.

 >"Remember, accuracy is more important than speed.
 Please take your time."

->"This task takes about 1 min to complete.
-But to get reliable results, there are 4 sections.
-You can take a short break between the sections."

 >"Do you have any questions right now?
 Okay.
 I will leave you in the room.
 Follow the instructions on the screen.
 Call me when you finished this part."